harvester/docs/docs/vm/backup-restore.md

 | Certificate        | string | Paste to use a self-signed SSL certificate of your S3 server |
 | VirtualHostedStyle | bool   | Use `VirtualHostedStyle` access only; e.g., Alibaba Cloud (Aliyun) OSS                    |

-## Create a VM backup
+### Create a VM backup

 1. Once the backup target is set, go to the `Virtual Machines` page.
 1. Click `Take Backup` of the VM actions to create a new VM backup.
 1. Set a custom backup name and click `Create` to create a new VM backup.
 ![create-backup.png](/img/v1.1/vm/create-backup.png)

 **Result:** The backup is created.
-You will receive a notification message, and you can also go to the `Advanced > Backups` page to view all VM backups.
+You will receive a notification message, and you can also go to the `Backup & Snapshot > VM Backups` page to view all VM backups.

-The `ReadyToUse` status will be set to `true` once the Backup is complete.
+The `ReadyToUse` status will be set to `true` once the backup is complete.

-Users can either choose to restore a new VM or replace an existing VM using this backup.
+Users can either restore a new VM or replace an existing VM using this backup.

-## Restore a new VM using a backup
+### Restore a new VM using a backup

 To restore a new VM from a backup, follow these steps:

-1. Go to the `Backups` page.
+1. Go to the `VM Backups` page.
 1. Specify the new VM name and click `Create`.
 1. A new VM will be restored using the backup volumes and metadata, and you can access it from the `Virtual Machines` page.
 ![restore-vm.png](/img/v1.1/vm/restore-vm.png)

-## Replace an Existing VM using a backup
+### Replace an existing VM using a backup

 You can replace an existing VM using the backup with the same VM backup target.